theo-armour/agenda/3-1-heritage/centenary-morgan/tour/0-tour-text.md

 # Tour Text

+## Parlor

 Hello everyone!
 My name is Theo Armour

 Welcome to my first scripted organized tour of Heritage on the Marina.

+Wifi & contact info

+### Program

 Today I will start with a short history.

-Then we will go outside and I will show to the magic of the building.
+Then we will go outside to the front and I will show to the magic of the building.

 Even if you have walked by this building a thousand times.
 You will see things you have never seen

 Then we will come back in and we will tour other parts of the premises and the gardens

 Finally we will come back here, perhaps for a coffee

-Bob Connolly Director of Marketing will say a few words on why this is a wonderful place to prow old.
+Bob Connolly Director of Marketing may say a few words on why this is a wonderful place to prow old.

-And I will stay for questions and answers
+And I will stay on for questions and answers

 So let's get going.
-First me, then the society then Julia Morgan
+First me, then the Society then Julia Morgan

+### Theo Armour

+Next Village member since last fall

 I have been researching and studying the premises ever since I moved here in 2020.

 In my younger days I lived for a decade in London while I studied and then practiced architecture.

-In london I was involved with over ninety property renovations incliding a listed building - mostly on brick buildings so I have some background on the topic.
+In london I was involved with over ninety property renovations including a listed building - mostly on brick buildings so I have some background on the topic.

+### San Francisco Ladies Protection and Relief Society

-Now I a brief history of the organization that owns this property.
+Now, a brief history of the organization that owns this property.

 The San Francisco Ladies Protection and Relief Society was founded in 1853.
 It's the second oldest operating charity in San Francisco.